 July 22, 2009, a new operating system is born!
 All hail Windows 7, the answer to the dreadful and under-performing Windows Vista!
 So much in fact so, that over 630 million licenses were sold worldwide by 2012.
 Even today more than 35% of all the computers in all the land are still running it!
 And rightfully so!
 Windows 7 came with performance improvements, STABILITY, and backward compatibility.
 It made Vista look like a pile of dried up potatoes.
 People were burning their old 50lb beige colored Windows 95 and XP machines in the streets; they were so in love!
 Those last remaining 35% will have trouble letting go…

+There is a widespread misconception that data created and stored in the cloud and Office 365 does not need to be backed up.
 Like an old worn out shoe, perhaps if I can help sway one person’s decision to let go and upgrade, I’ve done my job.
 Let’s recall the purposeful developmental flaws, limitations and security issues before you get all huffy-puffy about throwing away your “precious” to move onto the land of the living - Windows 10.

 Windows 7 came with six different editions with different processing architecture, which limited the amount of RAM that you could use in your computer.
 (Can you say cha-ching?$$) With the 64-bit architecture running on Ultimate, Enterprise and Professional, one could boast up to 192GB of RAM and support up to two physical processors!
 Nevertheless, not much software 10 years ago was even compatible with 64-bit architecture then – somewhat pointless for the modern user.
 At least it sounded fancy.
 If you were not tech savvy in 2009, you most likely spoke to the bearded dude with the gauged ears at Best Buy that talked you into buying that 20lb - $1500 laptop!
 In addition, you most likely got the Starter or Home edition.
 After a year of using your Windows 7 Starter, you’d “start” to wonder what went wrong with its maxed out capabilities; (see what I did there?)
 2GB of RAM on a 32-bit processing architecture platform.
 You were lucky if you could open more than three program or system windows at a time.
 If you were on Home, you probably had 4GB (albeit reality says 3.5GB of RAM) on the same 32-bit processor and didn’t notice many performance issues yet, until your patches took up all your space.
 But boy oh boy did you have limitations.
 Like who wants to watch a DVD or change a desktop background or be part of a workgroup anyway?
 Upgrade you say?
 Well, you couldn’t upgrade from certain editions to the best…Oh Microsoft.